 Changing positions

 You may find relief from painful breathing after changing your body’s position, especially if you have COPD.
-According to the Cleveland Clinic, you can try elevating your head with a pillow if the pain comes when you’re lying down.
+You can try elevating your head with a pillow if the pain comes when you’re lying down.

 If you’re sitting, you can try: